cs544-wisc/f23/p6/README.md

 * November 10th: Added in `--existing` flag
 * November 13th: Added in clarification about the file structure
 * November 14th: Fix q10 to account for single quoute strings
+* November 15th: Added hint about using pivot

 ## Cluster Setup